 When the user uses RDP via IP address the DC Agent will be triggered with a logon event that indicates it is a NTLM authentication instead, and if 'Disable RDP Override' is checked, the DC Agent will discard this event.

-HKEY_LOCAL_MACHINE\SOFTWARE\Fortinet\FSAE\DCAgent - create a registry value called disable_rdp_override, set it to 1.
+Under HKEY_LOCAL_MACHINE\SOFTWARE\Fortinet\FSAE\DCAgent, create a registry value called disable_rdp_override and set its value to 1.